marlonrichert/zsh-snap/README.md

 Executables are installed in `~/.local/bin`, while completion functions go into `${XDG_DATA_HOME:-~/.local/share}/zsh/site-functions`.

-### Installing generated completion functions
+### Installing generated functions
-Instead of providing a file, some commands create a completion function by generating output.
-You can install these as follows:
+Some commands generate output that should be loaded as a function.
+You can install these generated functions as follows:
 ```zsh
 znap fpath _kubectl 'kubectl completion  zsh'
 znap fpath _rustup  'rustup  completions zsh'